faeezali/Arduino-Altitude-Threshold-Detector/README.md

 ## Engineering Challenge
 The primary challenge of this project was managing **atmospheric noise** and **sensor jitter**.
-Barometric pressure fluctuates constantly; a simple "if altitude > 5" check would cause the LED to flicker rapidly.
+Barometric pressure fluctuates constantly; a simple "if altitude > 5" check would cause the LED light up.

 ### Solutions Implemented:
 - **Baseline Calibration:** On startup, the system takes 50 samples to establish a stable "ground level" reference point.